replicatedhq/troubleshoot.sh/docs/source/analyze/storage-class.md

 description: Analyzer to check for the presence of a storage class in the cluster
 ---

+### Use Cases

+There are two use cases for the Storage Class Analyzer:

+- Check for the presence of a specific storage class, in which case ```storageClassName``` must be provided (Example 1)
+- Check if there is a Storage Class set as default.
+The analyzer checks if there is any storage with the ```isDefaultStorageClass``` field set to true.
+(Examples 2 and 3)

+In the second case, all arguments are optional.
+If none are provided, default messages will indicate the user that no default Storage Class was found.

+#### Example 1: Check for a specific Storage Class

 ```yaml
 apiVersion: troubleshoot.sh/v1beta2
 kind: Preflight